tuvo1106/aws-primer/certified_solutions_architect.md

 #### _RDS Multi-AZ_

-- Multi-AZ deployement ensures database remains available if another AZ becomes unavailable.
+- Multi-AZ deployment ensures database remains available if another AZ becomes unavailable.
 - Makes an exact copy of your database in another AZ.
 AWS automatically synchronizes changes to the standby copy.
 - **Automatic Failover Protection** - if one AZ goes down, failover will occur and standby slave will be promoted to master.